CCA Emerging Educator Scholarship

 Martin Luther King, Jr. Scholarship

 In 1968, after the assassination of Dr. Martin Luther King, Jr., CTA and Student CTA (SCTA) established a living memorial in the form of a scholarship fund to aide members of ethnic minorities in preparing for teaching-related careers in public education.
 The CTA Martin Luther King, Jr. Memorial Scholarship Fund is an important component to help recruit more ethnic minority teachers into our profession.
 The scholarship fund is supported by voluntary contributions, and the drive to raise funds is on NOW!
 Both individuals and chapters have an opportunity to contribute at a variety of levels.The application is available online in October each year.
-Click here for more info and to apply.
+More information and the application can be found on the CTA Scholarships page

 César E. Chávez and Dolores Huerta Education Award Program